 One other item in the investor presentation that I found shocking (in a very good way) was that Actelion owns 45 patents that were granted for molecules that inhibit PGD2.
 So Setipiprant is just one molecule of perhaps dozens or even hundreds that can inhibit PGD2.

 There must be other companies that also have patents to proprietary PGD2 antagonist molecules.
 I wonder if they can introduce their products into the hair loss market in future if they do not have licensing agreements with the University of Pennsylvania?

-PGD2 has been in the news a lot in the hair loss world during the past several years, in large part due to Dr. Luis Garza’s (and Ashley Nieves’) work and excellent publicly available 2014 paper on the subject, as well as past work of Dr. George Cotsarelis and his team at the University of Pennsylvania.
+PGD2 has been in the news a lot in the hair loss world during the past several years.
+This is in large part due to Dr. Luis Garza’s work and excellent publicly available 2014 paper on the subject.
+And also due to the past work of Dr. George Cotsarelis and his team at the University of Pennsylvania.

 Both Cotsarelis and Garza were part of a large group of authors of an important 2012 paper which concluded that PGD2 inhibits hair growth and was elevated on the scalps of balding men.
 Together, these two men are also considered to be co-inventors/co-founders of this PGD2-receptor pathway that inhibits hair growth.
 The patent for this technology is owned by the University of Pennsylvania, hence their involvement in this current transaction.

 It seems like the PGD2-GPR44 pathway (PGD2 binds to the GPR44 receptor) is responsible for hair growth inhibition, and any drug to regrow hair will target GPR44.
 More significantly, PGD2 is also involved in asthma, allergies and related medical disorders.
 In fact a number of drugs targeting PGD2 are already in advanced clinical trials or even on the market, so there should already be a good deal of safety information on this type of product.